DinographicPixels/TouchGuild/README.md

 # Early access library
 The library recently launched and we need to make sure that you do not encounter bugs, that's why, we're realsing it in Early access.
 When TouchGuild will be stable enough, we'll switch to 'B.E.T.A' since the Guilded API is still in early access.

+# NIGHTLY BUILD
+Be aware that Nightly builds aren't stable and can have still have major bugs.
+If you face issues, feel free to report it by creating an issue on TouchGuild's GitHub, please specify that you're using a Nightly build.

 # Guide, documentation & even more
 Everything's to help you to get started, to create an incredible guilded bot through our Library.
 ## Links: